seanpmaxwell/Typescript-Best-Practices/README.md

 ```

 ### Types (type-aliases and interfaces) <a name="types"></a>
 - Use interfaces (`interface`) by default for describing simple structured key/value pair lists.
-Note that interfaces can be used to describe objects and classes.
+Note that interfaces can be used to describe object-literals and classes.
 - Use type-aliases (`type`) for everything else.
 <br/>